 When working with and previewing content in the Pages application, there are three view modes that you can use:

 - Preview – displays the latest version of the page.
 This means that it displays even pages that are not yet published.
-On Portal Engine websites, the view mode also allows you to use built-in page validation features .
+To display the preview of a page in a new browser tab, expand the Preview mode button (using the expand icon: ) and click Open in a new tab.
+On Portal Engine websites, the view mode also allows you to use built-in page validation features.

 - Listing – shows a list of all pages under the currently selected page.
 You can use the Listing mode to perform multiple (batch) page operations such as deleting, publishing, or translating pages at once.